cfpb/design-manual/global-elements/heroes.md

 <h2 id="style">Style<span class="cf-code-link"><a href="https://github.com/cfpb/capital-framework/blob/master/src/cf-layout/src/cf-layout.less#L618-L620">View code <span class="cf-icon cf-icon-external-link"></span></a></span></h2>

 - All illustrations should be saved at 200% to accommodate retina displays
-- Use a transparent background or match the background color to the background hexcode of overall hero space
+- Use a transparent background or match the background color to the background hexcode of the overall hero space

 <h3>Standard</h3>

 <h4>Illustration (no bleed)</h4>
 - Single illustration for both large and small screens
-- Dimensions for all screens: 470px x 195px (940px x 390px)
+- Dimensions for all screen widths: 470px x 195px (940px x 390px)
-- Height dimension for small screens is the maximum
+- Height dimension for small screen widths is the maximum

 <img alt="Image of non-bleed hero graphic with dimensions" src="../static/img/hero/hero_style_size_non_bleed.png"/>